yixinglin/sobot-rimulator/readme.md

 ### 2. Graph-based SLAM
 - `feature_detector`: Determines whether SLAM algorithms should work with known data association.
-  Note that the Graph-based SLAM only works with known data association.
+  Note that the existing Graph-based SLAM algorithm only works with known data association, while EKF SLAM and FastSLAM are able to work with unknown data association.
 - `frontend_interval`: Specifies the time interval of adding a pose-vertex in simulation cycles.
-The lower the interval is, the better graph can be obtained by graph optimization.
+The lower the interval is, the faster the graph grows, and the better evaluation can be obtained by graph optimization.
-However, the graph will grow faster when smaller interval is applied, which can lead to performance problems during graph optimization
+However, smaller interval may lead to performance problems during graph optimization.
-- `frontend_pose_density`: Specifies the minimum distance between two neighboring pose-vertices while adding a new one during the front-end process.
+- `frontend_pose_density`: Specifies the minimum distance between two neighboring pose-vertices while adding a new one in the graph during the front-end process.
-- `num_fixed_vertexes`: Specifies the number of vertices that are fixed during optimization.
+- `num_fixed_vertexes`: Specifies the number of the fixed vertices during the optimization.
 - `solver`: Specifies the sparse solver during the optimization.
 We can use either `spsolve` or `cholesky`.
-  Note that `cholesky` requires the **scikit-sparse** library.
+  Note that `cholesky` requires the [**scikit-sparse**](https://scikit-sparse.readthedocs.io/en/latest/overview.html) library.

 ### 3. Occupancy Gird Mapping and Path Planning:
 - `resolution`: Specifies the resolution of the grid map estimated by occupancy grid mapping algorithm.
-The mapping algorithm can handle high resolution maps efficiently, but high resolution can lead to performance problems of the GUI while grids are being drawn on the frames
+The mapping algorithm can handle high resolution maps efficiently, but high resolution may lead to performance problems.
 - `heuristic_weight`: Determines how important the heuristic term is when planning a path from the robot position to the goal.
-If the value is 0, that means that heuristic term is not considered.
+If the value is 0, meaning that the heuristic term is not considered.

 ### 4. SLAM Evaluation
 The data during the simulation can be recorded and saved in the folder [./scripts](./scripts).
 They are [sobot_information1.csv](scripts/sobot_information1.csv) and